Skip to content

 Spend a day in Hells Canyon.
 Photo credit: Sara Sheehy.

-A jetboat trip is the best way to experience Hells Canyon in the fall, and this full-day adventure is worth every second.
-Bring your binoculars to spot riverside wildlife, flora, and birds, and your camera to capture the beauty of the river gorge.
+A jetboat trip is the best way to experience Hells Canyon in the fall and this full-day adventure is worth every second.
+Bring your binoculars to spot riverside wildlife, flora and birds and your camera to capture the beauty of the river gorge.
 Though Hells Canyon is typically warm year-round, pack layers in case you get wet from the boat spray or get a chill in the wind (the boat moves fast!).

-After your Hells Canyon adventure, drive north to Coeur d’Alene and check into your lodgings for the night.
+After your Hells Canyon adventures, drive north to Coeur d’Alene and check into your lodgings for the night.
 Watch the sun set over Lake Coeur d’Alene while you eat a tasty meal at the Dockside Restaurant.

 Driving on a winding road through fall-colored trees near Coeur d'Alene